Reparametrization Invariance and Some of the Key Properties of Physical Systems: Introduction

-In this paper, these problems are illustrated and their resolution for the simplest one-dimensional reparametrization-invariant systems relevant to the physical reality as well as in the case of the relativistic particle in any dimension.
-The relativistic particle Lagrangian is used to justify the importance of Reparametrization-Invariant Systems and in particular the first-order homogeneous Lagrangians in the velocities.
+The relativistic particle Lagrangian is used to justify the importance of reparametrization-invariant systems and in particular the first-order homogeneous Lagrangians in the velocities.
 The usual gravitational interaction term along with the observational fact of finite propagational speed is used to justify the Minkowski space-time physical reality.
 The justification implies only one time-like coordinate in addition to the spatial coordinates along which particles propagate with a finite speed.
-By using the freedom of choosing time-like parametrization for a process, it is argued that the corresponding causal structure results in the observed common Arrow of Time and nonnegative masses for the physical particles.
-The meaning of the time parameter $\lambda$ is further investigated within the framework of Reparametrization-Invariant Systems.
+By using the freedom of choosing time-like parametrization for a process, it is argued that the corresponding causal structure results in the observed common Arrow of Time and non-negative masses for the physical particles.
+The meaning of the time parameter $\lambda$ is further investigated within the framework of reparametrization-invariant systems.
 Such systems are studied from the point of view of the Lagrangian and extended Hamiltonian formalism.
-The extended Hamiltonian formulation is using an extended Poisson bracket $\left\llbracket ,\right\rrbracket $ that is generally covariant and applicable to reparametrization-invariant systems.
+The extended Hamiltonian formulation is using an extended Poisson bracket $\left\llbracket ,\right\rrbracket $ which is generally covariant and applicable to reparametrization-invariant systems.
 The extended Poisson bracket $\left\llbracket ,\right\rrbracket $ is defined over the extended phase-space (phase-space-time) and includes the coordinate time $t$ and the energy $p_{0}$ in a way consistent with the Canonical Quantization formalism.
-The corresponding extended Hamiltonian $\boldsymbol{H}$ defines the classical phase space-time of the system via the Hamiltonian constraint $\boldsymbol{H}=0$ and guarantees that the Classical Hamiltonian $H$ corresponds to $p_{0}$ \textendash{} the energy of the particle when the parametrization $\lambda=ct$ is chosen.
+The corresponding extended Hamiltonian $\boldsymbol{H}$ defines the classical phase space-time of the system via the Hamiltonian constraint $\boldsymbol{H}=0$ and guarantees that the Classical Hamiltonian $H$ corresponds to $c p_{0}$ the energy of the particle when the parametrization $\lambda=ct$ is chosen.
 Furthermore, if the extended Hamiltonian for a classical system is quantized ($\boldsymbol{H}\rightarrow\boldsymbol{\hat{H}}$) by following the Canonical Quantization formalism and the corresponding Hilbert space $\mathcal{H}$ is defined via the extended Hamiltonian $\boldsymbol{\hat{H}}\Psi=0$ then the Schr\"odinger's equation emerges naturally and the principle of superposition of quantum states is justified.
 A connection is demonstrated between the positivity of the energy $E=cp_0>0$ and the normalizability of the wave function by using the extended Hamiltonian that is relevant for the proper-time parametrization.
 It is demonstrated that the choice of the extended Hamiltonian $\boldsymbol{H}$ is closely related to the meaning of the process parameter $\lambda$.
-The two familiar roles that $\lambda$ can take upon \textendash{} the coordinate time $t$ and the proper\textendash time $\tau$ are illustrated using the simplest one-dimensional reparametrization invariant systems.
+The two familiar roles that $\lambda$ can take upon the coordinate time $t$ and the proper-time $\tau$ are illustrated using the simplest one-dimensional reparametrization invariant systems.
 In general, $\lambda$ can also be the proper length along the path of a particle for appropriately chosen transformation generator similar to $\boldsymbol{H}$.
-The formalism is further illustrated in more details for the case of the relativistic particle in the appendix section of the paper.